kubeflow/website/content/docs/components/hyperparameter-tuning/experiment.md

   should train in parallel.

 * **maxTrialCount**: The maximum number of trials to run.
-  This is equivalent to the number of hyperparameter sets that Kabit should generate to test the model.
+  This is equivalent to the number of hyperparameter sets that Katib should generate to test the model.

 * **maxFailedTrialCount**: The maximum number of failed trials before Katib should stop the experiment.
-  This is equivalent to the number of failed hyperparameter sets that Kabit should test.
+  This is equivalent to the number of failed hyperparameter sets that Katib should test.
   If the number of failed trials exceeds `maxFailedTrialCount`, Katib stops the experiment with a status of `Failed`.